CHAPTER 6: KNOWLEDGE

 Nietzsche presents the conflict as a kind of power struggle among competing conceptual frameworks, where the winner takes all.
 A more gentle approach, though, would be to hold that the winner is the one that best assists us in our life’s activities and allows us to thrive.
 If people today held that “it is just a matter of custom that chickens lay eggs,” or “it is possible that 2+2=6”, their underlying conceptual framework would not enable them to succeed very well in the world.
 For that matter, such a conceptual framework would not have allowed people to thrive very well in medieval England or any other pre-modern period of human history.
 While there may be an underlying objective reality that molds our conceptual frameworks in successful ways, that possibility is irrelevant since, according to the relativist, we could never know such an objective reality even if it existed.
 What we do know is how our conceptual frameworks enable us to succeed in the world, and that is the real litmus test for truth and justification.

 Thus, with many ordinary life beliefs, relativist theories of truth and justification work reasonably well, without leading us down the path to absurd consequences.
 What, though, of more scientific theories?
 In medieval times people thought mental illness was caused by demon possession; today we think that it is caused by physiological brain disorders.
-The medieval theory worked well in its own day; does that mean that it was true back then – supported by its own web of beliefs – but not now?
+The medieval theory worked well in its own day.
+Does that mean that it was true back then, supported by a medieval web of beliefs, but not now?
 In scientific matters, people feel uncomfortable with relativism and instead believe that our knowledge of physics, chemistry and biology has a fixed and objective reference point.
 We will next examine the issue of scientific knowledge in more detail.

 E. SCIENTIFIC KNOWLEDGE

 We see that confirmation is the critical component in establishing a scientific claim: it is what elevates a hypothesis to a theory, and a theory to a law.
-There are several different ways of confirming scientific notions.
-The first factor in the confirmation process is that it exhibit simplicity; that is, when evaluating two rival theories, the simplest theory is the one most likely to be true.
+The process of scientific confirmation is a complex one that typically involves evaluating observational data within a statistical tool that measures its probability.
+Our concern here, though, is with general rules of scientific methodology that help confirm one hypothesis over a potential rival.
+The first such general rule of scientific confirmation is that the notion exhibits simplicity; that is, when evaluating two rival theories, the simplest theory is the one most likely to be true.
 This doesn’t guarantee that it’s true, but, all things being equal, it’s the one that we should prefer.
 Compare, for example, universal gravity and intelligent falling.
 Universal gravity involves a single gravitational force that is inherent to all physical bodies.
 Intelligent falling, on the other hand, involves countless divine actions that guide individual bodies downwards.
 We should thus prefer universal gravity as the correct explanation since it is not burdened by such an abundance of distinct divine actions.

-A third factor in scientific confirmation is successful prediction.
+A third rule of scientific confirmation is successful prediction.
 Good scientific theories should not simply organize collections of facts, but should be able to reach out and predict new phenomena.
 This is what bumped Newton’s theory of gravity up to the status of a law.
-Astronomers in the early 19th century noticed some strange movements in the orbital pattern of the planet Uranus, and they hypothesized that the irregularities were caused by the gravitational tugging of an undiscovered eighth planet.
+Astronomers in the early nineteenth-century noticed strange movements in the orbital pattern of the planet Uranus, and they hypothesized that the irregularities were caused by the gravitational tugging of an undiscovered eighth planet.
 Applying Newton’s formulas of gravity and motion, they pinpointed a location in space where the large body must be.
 Then, pointing their telescopes at the spot, they discovered the mystery planet, which was subsequently named “Neptune.”
-Scientific predictions like these don’t happen too often, but when they do they do much to confirm a theory.
+Major scientific predictions like these do not happen too often, but when they do they do much to confirm a theory.
 Einstein's theory of relativity, for example, was confirmed with the prediction of bent star light during a solar eclipse.

 [B]y making their interpretations and prophesies sufficiently vague they were able to explain away anything that might have been a refutation of the theory had the theory and the prophesies been more precise.
 In order to escape falsification they destroyed the testability of their theory.
 It is a typical soothsayer’s trick to predict things so vaguely that the predictions can hardly fail: that they become irrefutable.
 [Conjectures and Refutations]